smossebo/PQHIDE/README.md

 5 - Set the parameters n, p, w, errors_num and execute the lines of code.
 The parameters for 8 bits were set by default</br>
 6 - Run the script code for time evaluation to see the different execution times by varying the parameters n, p, w, errors_num</br>
 7 - If the message needs to be reforward then re-run the script code</br>
+8 - The robustness of PQhide for security level 1 is evaluated in the robustness_PQhide.ipynb file